 What is a Well-Known Trademark

-The Trademarks Act, 1999, defines a well-known trademark as, “a mark which has become so to the substantial segment of the public which uses such goods or receives such services that use of such mark in relation to other goods or services is likely to be interpreted as indicating a connection in the course of trade or rendering of services between those goods or services and a person using the mark in relation to the first-mentioned goods or services.”
+The Trademarks Act, of 1999, defines a well-known trademark as “a mark which has become so to the substantial segment of the public which uses such goods or receives such services that use of such mark in relation to other goods or services is likely to be interpreted as indicating a connection in the course of trade or rendering of services between those goods or services and a person using the mark in relation to the first-mentioned goods or services.”

 The criteria used to determine whether a trademark is well-known

 While determining whether a trademark is a well-known trademark, the Registrar shall consider all facts that he considers relevant for determining a trademark as a well-known trademark, including the following factors:

 - That the trademark is well known to the general public in India;

 - The number of people involved in the distribution channels of goods or services;